DonLarry/LvL_Up_bot/README.md

-# LvL_Up_bot
+# LvL Up!
-LvL Up! is a Dicord bot that manages roles for MEE6 levels
+LvL Up! is a Discord bot that manages roles for MEE6 levels.
+Was created with a personal use purpose.